Updated May 2, 2019

 - National Museum of the United States Air Force where exhibits cover the full history of flight, from the Wrights to modern space exploration.

 Note that you may leave the tour any time or stay at a particular stop for longer.
-It will be possible to arrange transportation (e.g., taxi or Uber) from any of the sites to return directly to your hotel or to go to the airport.
+It will be possible for you to arrange transportation (e.g., taxi or Uber) from any of the sites to return directly to your hotel or to go to the airport.